Henry Mayer Book Prize is awarded biennially to the best book on Australian politics (including political history).

 - The Prize is awarded to the best book on Australian politics (including political history) that has been published by a university or commercial publisher (in Australia or overseas) in the preceding two years (e.g. The prize awarded in 2021 will be for a book published in 2020 or 2019, year of publication being the year stated in the book).
 Preference will be given to a monograph that focuses on one or more of Mayer’s special interests: the media, political parties or Indigenous affairs.

-- To enter, please complete the Henry Mayer Book Prize Nomination Form and email with a PDF or four electronic copies (if your copies are download codes or ebooks) of the nominated book to Arts-SSPS-APSA@unimelb.edu.au by the announced due date.
+- To enter, please complete the Henry Mayer Book Prize Nomination Form and email with a PDF or four electronic copies (if your copies are download codes or eBooks) of the nominated book to the APSA National Office at: Arts-SSPS-APSA@unimelb.edu.au by the announced due date.
 Please do not submit anything until the call for nominations is announced.

 - The decision will be made by a judging panel chaired by a member of the APSA Executive.
 The panel will consist of at least three judges (including the chair), all are APSA current financial members, with at least one woman.
 Except where such a nomination might give rise to a perceived conflict of interest, the panel will also include a fourth person nominated by the Mayer Trust.
 Past winners will be encouraged to participate in the judging process for future awards.